-Bird Watching In Peru – 10 Surprise Birds, 10 missed birds & 10 common birds
+Bird Watching In Peru – 10 Surprise or Rare Birds, 10 missed birds & 10 common birds

 Honestly, as I prepared for my trip, I couldn’t help but wonder: What are the different birds that will be able to witness?
 Now that I’m back, let’s see what happened when I touched the ground of Peru.